tech-gecko/technical-writings/clyve92s6000008la2nbq3vax.md

 ### Web Server

 A web server is computer software and underlying hardware that accepts requests via HTTP or its secure variant HTTPS.
-A user agent, commonly a web browser or web crawler, initiates communication by making a request for a web page or other resource using HTTP, and the server responds with the content of that resource or an error message.
+A user agent, commonly a web browser or web crawler, initiates communication by making a request for a web page or other resource using HTTP(S), and the server responds with the content of that resource or an error message.
 A web server can also accept and store resources sent from the user agent if configured to do so.

 The web server handles requests by: